 In addition to the stress of what may be years of physical therapy, medical bills can be quite costly, especially when added to lost wages and other life-altering setbacks caused by this unexpected injury.
 If another person caused your accident, you should not have to face these financial burdens alone.
 Depending on the nature of how you got your particular injury, you may be entitled to compensation.
 Degloving cases may involve negligent drivers, premises liability, workplace safety violations, and other possible causes.
 For example, in the event of a car accident, the negligent driver would be liable for the degloving victim’s damages.

 No matter who is at fault, insurance companies will work to paying the lowest possible amount for your injury.
 Our team of Dallas personal injury attorneys at The Lenahan Law Firm will fight on your behalf to get you the compensation you deserve.
-Contact our office today at (214) 295-1008 to receive a free consultation.
+After a motorcycle accident, contact our office at (214) 295-1008 to receive a free consultation.